ABOUT CAMPUS POLICY COMMITTEES

 This page contains a listing and descriptions of non-stipended positions to which the UCLA Graduate Students Association makes yearly appointments.
 All appointments listed here are made by the GSA Vice President of Internal Affairs.
-If you are interested in volunteering for any of the positions listed on this page, please contact the Graduate Students Association at (310) 206-8512 or email@example.com.
-Our office is located at 316 Kerckhoff Hall.
+Committee appointment applications are released in late Spring or early Fall quarters of every academic year.
+Applications for committee appointments can be found on the "Get Involved" tab on this website.

 WOODEN CENTER BOARD OF DIRECTORS

 The 10-member commission reviews and makes recommendations on University facility use policies, makes recommendations to the Vice Chancellor-Institutional Relations regarding institutional sponsorship of non-University groups which request the use of University facilities and act as an appeal body on decisions to deny the use of a facility made by campus facility managers or departments.

 The purpose of this 12-member committee is to review current campus transportation and parking policies.
 These policies include the Transportation Systems Demand Management Plan that encompasses Commuter Assistance Ride sharing, campus transit, campus parking, and other programs.
 The committee also looks into fiscal and financial plans along with prospective fees to support the campus transportation and parking system in the future.

 The Board is the primary governance and oversight body for information technology and services at UCLA.
 It reviews and makes recommendations to UCLA’s executive management and Senate leadership regarding information technology, including budget and policy matters, and strategic opportunities regarding investment in and deployment of information technology.
 This board consists of 18 members.